How to Help Someone Quit Smoking

 Help Clean Up Their Environment

-With their permission, help remove smoking triggers from shared spaces.
-Wash curtains, clean the car, replace ashtrays with something pleasant.
-A fresh, clean environment signals a fresh start.
+With their permission, help remove smoking cues from shared spaces.
+Wash curtains, clean the car, replace ashtrays with something that looks nothing like an ashtray.
+A fresh environment signals a fresh start.

 Be a Craving Buddy

 Tell them they can call or text you anytime a craving hits.
-Sometimes just talking to someone for 5 minutes is enough to ride it out.
-Remember — most cravings last only 3-5 minutes.
-Being available for a quick phone call can be the difference between a craving survived and a cigarette smoked.
+Most cravings last only three to five minutes.
+Being available for a quick conversation can be the difference between a craving survived and a cigarette smoked.

 Adjust Your Own Behavior